Attach an independent EIP to a pod

 Configuration phase

-After a pod IP is assigned, the controller assigns and binds an EIP to the pod.
+After a pod IP is assigned, the controller assigns and binds an EIP.

-Assigns and binds an EIP during the CNI execution process.
+Assigns and binds an EIP during CNI execution.

 Supported versions